 ‘A League of Their Own’

 No such list would be complete without mention of director Penny Marshall’s fan favorite A League of Their Own.
-Based on the real-life All-American Girls Professional Baseball League of the 1940s, the film follows two sisters (Geena Davis and Lori Petty) who get recruited to play for the Peaches, a rag-tag team of misfits managed by a former pro played by Tom Hanks.
+Based on the real-life All-American Girls Professional Baseball League of the 1940s, the film follows two sisters (Geena Davis and Lori Petty) who are recruited to play for the Peaches, a rag-tag team of misfits managed by a former pro played by Tom Hanks.
 With even more star power from Madonna and Rosie O’Donnell in the wings, and an inspirational storyline that’s as funny and entertaining as it is moving, The Guardian says “this heartwarming tale of a women’s wartime baseball league stands the test of time.”

 Rent or buy A League of Their Own now.